 Fuji GF670 Pro / Voigtlander Bessa III – Medium Format Rangefinder Film Camera

 For portraiture I find the 6×9 format of the popular Fuji GW690 a bit of an overkill.
 I already have a 6×9 folder, a 1930s Russian Moskva-5 and it is nice for landscapes but I tend not to use it for model photography (or weddings).
-I reviewed many other rangefinder medium format cameras – Mamiya 6, Mamiya 7, Bronica RF645 to name a few but I like the size of the Fuji GF670 / Voigtlander Bessa III.
+I reviewed many other rangefinder medium format cameras – Mamiya 6, Mamiya 7, Bronica RF645 to name a few but I like the size of the Fuji 6×7 GF670 / Voigtlander Bessa III.
 It seemed the best 120 folding camera for my needs.

 - Accepts 120 and 220 medium format roll film – will use 120 as cheaper and more available

 - Rangefinder focusing – After using Leicas I now much prefer rangefinder camera focusing.
 This Fuji 6×7 rangefinder will be like a high power Leica!

 - Bright clear viewfinder with auto 6×6 / 6×7 lines – the GS645 is tough to focus wide open